AbenOG/install_script/README.md

 Tested on Garuda, EndeavourOS, Vanilla Arch, Working 100% ( sat 27 nov 2021 )

+# What's new? - 12.6.21
+1. Added CPU autodetection & ucode install.

 # What does it do?

 1. Updates the system
 2. (Optional) Installs the desktop environment of your choosing followed by all required packages.
-3. Autodetects your GPU and installs the drivers necessary for your system.
+3. Autodetects your computers hardware specs and installs the appropriate drivers.
 # The following software/driver & utils are installed.
    1. Mesa - https://mesa3d.org/
    2. OpenCL libs for MESA